Peiffap/lelec2885/README.md

 The **accuracy** obtained was **0.9922**

 Finally a script ([test handwritten.py](code/test_handwritten.py)) was developed in order to try our trained model with handwritten numbers.
+The model can predicted almost all the numbers properly (see Figure 1a and 1c), but there had been some errors (Figure 1b) which are studied in the followirng section.

 ## Study CNN behavior: one vs two

 In this part we are going to study thoroughly the decisions made by the CNN trained.
 For doing this research we are going to focus on the numbers one and two, because we could appreciate some interested results.
 The code is implement in [visualization.py](code/visualization.py)

 First of all we draw both numbers similar to the MINISTs ones so that the CNN predicts perfectly each number (Figure 1a and 1d ) .
 After that we study the behavior of the CNN during the predictions.
-For doing that we used Keras-vis [4], a Neural Network visualization toolkit for Keras, in order to represent the Attention Maps.
+For doing that we used **Keras-vis** [4], a Neural Network visualization toolkit for Keras, in order to represent the **Attention Maps**.

 This technique uses the gradients, between the output and input, to highlight input regions that cause the most change in the output.
 In order words the most important parts of the image for the predictions will be the ones with higher values of gradient.
 Hence we have performed a test removing parts of the number one to visualize how the predictions changed.
 The results of the predictions made by the model are shown in figures Figure 2a to Figure 2e.